8:00 a.m. to 4:30 p.m

 - Because students may initially resist the idea of counseling, be caring but firm in your judgment that counseling would be helpful.
 Also, be clear about the reasons that you are concerned. (“I am worried about you doing okay in school, and I bring this up because I care about how you are doing.”).

-- Be knowledgeable in advance about the services and staff of Counseling and Testing services.
+- Be knowledgeable in advance about the services and staff of Counseling and Psychological Services.
 We strongly encourage you to give us a call prior to the referral so we can suggest which therapist might be best for the student of concern.
-Thus, when you refer the student you can say that “Dr. X is really knowledgeable about Y so I’d like you to meet with him/her.”
-We find that direct referrals are much more satisfactory than “see someone over there” type of referrals.
+Thus, when you refer the student you can say that “counselor X is really knowledgeable about Y so I’d like you to meet with him/her.”
+We find that direct referrals are much more impactful than “see someone over there” type of referrals.

 - Suggest that the student call to make an appointment, but you can call us with the student present and explain the situation, and we can suggest a time to come in.

-- In some situations, you may find it wise to walk the student over to Counseling and Testing Services.
-You could review the Counseling and Testing website with the student as well.
+- In some situations, you may find it easier to walk the student over to Counseling and Psychological Services.
+You could review the Counseling and Psychological Services website with the student as well.

 - If you need help in deciding whether or not it is appropriate to make a referral, call us for consultation with a clinician.

-- Our staff will also come to your department or class to speak further regarding general referrals and services.
+- Our staff can come to your department or class to speak further regarding general referrals and services.